-The initial response to a report from a child is important.
+The initial response to a report from a child is incredibly important.
+How the school or college responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
+Schools and colleges not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying of some behaviours can actually lad to a culture of unacceptable behaviour.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.

 If staff have a concern about a child or a child makes a report to them, they should follow the referral process as set out from paragraph 23 in Part 1 of KCSiE.
-As is always the case, if staff are in any doubt as to what to do they should speak to the designated safeguarding lead (or a deputy).
+As is always the case, if staff are in any doubt as to what to do they should speak to the Welfare team or designated safeguarding lead (or a deputy).